Chromogenic Identification of Indicator Organisms

 An average of over 20 food manufacturers each year issue recalls due to Listeria alone (FDA, 2018).
 Recalls are costly and potentially devastating.
 Bacteria like E. coli, Salmonella, Listeria, and Shigella can harm consumers and put manufacturers at risk of shut down for re-validation.

 Because oil and water contamination, and lack of preventative maintenance on air distribution systems all act to create an ideal habitat for microorganisms, it’s important to employ proper dryers and filtration.
 Point-of-use filtration helps to protect the product from any contamination in the air system.
 However, anything from routine maintenance, to a leak, to an inadequate filter can allow for dangerous contamination to enter the system.
 Regular testing is critical to ensure that the system is functioning properly.

 Since warm, dark, and moist environments are ideal for microbial growth, it is important to keep your compressed air clean and dry.
 Find more information on testing for particles, water, and oil here.

-First, our trained microbiologist conducts a total plate count (TPC) and Gram stains for bacteria.
+First, our microbiologist conducts a total plate count (TPC) and Gram stains for bacteria.
 This type of enumeration can be done in aerobic and anaerobic environments for your compressed air or gases (e.g. oxygen or nitrogen), respectively.
 Bacterial classification by Gram stain can be done for all bacteria present on the sample plate.
 Your AirCheck Expert will let you know if your samples are eligible for further identification.

-Once these steps are complete, our microbiologist can then perform chromogenic identification of indicator organisms.
+Our microbiologist will then perform chromogenic identification of indicator organisms.
 Most indicator organisms require a different, specialized media.
 An AirCheck expert can help determine the appropriate media.
 Organisms are then reported as “present” or “not detected”.
 For help with sampling or reading your report, please contact one of our AirCheck experts.
 Your results will be emailed to you and are available for download online.